Skip to main content

 Current Limitations in Caseflow

-As the development of Caseflow is ongoing and VA is continuing to work towards a state of minimal viability, the ability to do certain tasks in Caseflow is limited.
-Such limitations include the following:
+As the development of Caseflow is ongoing and VA continues to work toward a state of minimal viability, Caseflow’s functionality is limited.
+Such limitations include:

 • Adding and editing issues (only applicable to Rapid Appeals Modernization Program (RAMP) appeals)